ouvrages/ouvrages_scaffold/README.md

 # Rails::Cancan::Bootstrap::Scaffold

-Generators that produce standard code for Bootstrap and Cancan.
+Rails generators that produce standard code for Bootstrap and Cancan.

 ## Installation